Travel documents: no time limit (accessible)

 Applicants who were deemed to have acquired indefinite leave through being settled in the UK on 1 January 1973 may have lost their indefinite leave if they have since been outside the Common Travel Area.

 Before 30 July 2000, where a person travelled to a place outside the Common Travel Area their leave would automatically lapse, and they required a further grant of leave upon re-entry in order to resume settlement in the UK.
-Prior to 30 July 2000, an
+Prior to 30 July 2000, an individual would normally have met the returning residence requirements provided they had been ordinarily resident in the UK within the previous 2 years.

 Until it was repealed on 1 August 1988, Section 1(5) of the 1971 Act ensured that Commonwealth citizens and their wives and children, who were settled in the UK on 1 January 1973, were not by virtue of the Immigration Rules, any less free to come and go from the United Kingdom than if the Act had not been passed.
 Section 1(5) did not, however, prevent individuals’ leave from lapsing on leaving the Common Travel Area prior to 1 August 1988.
 Individuals falling under Section 1(5) who left the UK prior to 1 August 1988 and subsequently returned to the UK would still have needed a further grant of leave in order resume their settlement.
-The immigration rules in force at the time provided for leave to be granted on a person’s return within two years, or on their later return if they had a sufficient connection to the UK.
+The immigration rules in force at the time provided for leave to be granted on a person’s return within 2 years, or on their later return if they had a sufficient connection to the UK.

 Indefinite leave following an asylum claim

-This page tells you how to consider applications from persons who have been granted indefinite leave following an asylum claim.
+This page tells you how to consider applications from persons who have been granted indefinite leave following an asylum claim

 Exceptional leave to remain

-Travel Document Section Support Team.
+Travel Document Section Support Team

 15th Floor, Lunar House